Where can I find instructions and templates for submitting proposals?

 Where do I go to get sequence data from an approved CSP project?

 Yes.
-You should indicate this in the sequencing proposal so we can select the project provisionally.
+You should indicate this in the proposal so we can select the project provisionally.
 If your project makes it successfully through the CSP scientific review and is selected, we will provide you with the information you need for the grant.

 If I have ongoing research funding to carry out functional studies using the proposed sequencing data, should I mention it in the proposal?